These days I think we tend to overcomplicate life – taking on too much, without ever taking the time to step back and reflect.

 By being busy we feel as if we’re achieving, but at times it can begin to feel like a bit of a treadmill.
 I’ve listed below a few quick ways to get back to basics and pair things back to achieve a bit more clarity.

 + Turn off the TV.
-You will be amazed at what you can do with those spare hours each day, even if it means just spending more time with the people in your life… you can take back so much time just with one switch.
+It is amazing what can be done with those spare hours each day, even if it means just spending more time with the humans in our lives… we can take back so much time with just one switch.
 Continue reading “On simplifying life”

 Rewind just 50 years when kitchens consisted of dry goods in jars, bulk meats stored in large freezer chests and imperfect looking fruit & veg – often grown organically, and we begin to realise that Zero Waste is not so much a futuristic idea but more of a homage to a more simple era.

 If we take this lens to our kitchens today it’s easy to see the steps to take just by asking ourselves, what would our nan’s kitchen have looked like?

 Design your life to include more money, health and happiness with less stuff, space and energy.

 Six months ago we started living closer to our values and moved from a big house in the suburbs to a narrow 75 square metre workers cottage that shared a wall with our neighbours on both sides, just a few streets back from the beach.

 Our families thought we were mad to downsize just as we were expecting the pitter patter of more little feet, but the way we saw it we were gaining so much with a more walkable bayside suburb, a tighter community and a smaller cost of living and environmental footprint.

 My nan used to always say that what you spend at the greengrocer, you save at the doctor’s.